Class 6 Exam > Class 6 Notes > Science Class 6 > Chapter Notes: Living Creatures: Exploring their Characteristics

 Living Creatures: Exploring their Characteristics Chapter Notes | Science Class 6

-• Germination is the process by which a seed develops into a new plant under favorable conditions.
+• Germination is the process by which a seed develops into a new plant under favourable conditions.
 It requires water, air, and suitable light or dark conditions to initiate the growth of the embryo within the seed.

 • Essential Conditions: Water is necessary to activate enzymes that start the growth process.
 Air provides oxygen for respiration.
 Light or darkness is required depending on the type of seed.